-If you need medical care when you're outside of Michigan, our point-of-service benefit (offered through the nationwide network of Blue Plan Providers via the Blue Cross and Blue Shield Association) allows you to receive preauthorized routine and follow-up care as necessary from providers who participate with Blues plans.
-BCN Advantage members traveling outside the U.S. and its territories can receive urgent or emergency care and emergency transportation through Blue Cross Blue Shield Global Core[TM].
-You can go to www.bcbsglobalcore.com to find doctors and hospitals that participate with Blue Cross.
-To locate participating providers outside of Michigan, call 1-800-810-2583, 24 hours a day 7 days a week.
-TTY users call 711.
+If you need medical care when your outside of Michigan, our point-of-service benefit (offered through the nationwide network of Blue Plan Providers via the Blue Cross Blue Shield Association) allows you to receive preauthorized routine and follow-up care as necessary from providers who participate with Blues plans.
+BCN Advantage members traveling outside the U.S. and its territories can receive urgent or emergency care and emergency transportation through Blue Cross Blue Shield Global CareTM.
+You can go to www.bcbsglobal.com to find doctors and hospitals that participate with Blue Cross.
+To locate participating providers outside of Michigan, call 1-800-810-2583, 24 hours a day, 7 days a week.
+TTY users, call 711.
 This phone number is on the back of your ID card.

-See Chapter 4 for more detailed information about your cost share and medical benefits and Chapter 5 for information about payment for services given by out-of-network providers.
+See Chapter 4 for more detailed information about your medical benefits and Chapter 5 for information about payment for services given by out-of-network providers.
 If you have questions about what medical care is covered when you travel, please call Customer Service.